matLogh/CCM/README.md

 - *dot_product*; value of maximum dot product,
 - *dp_vector*; n-dimensional vector of dot products calculated between reference vector and test vector (n-dimension = number of shifts of test vector)

-Moreover, it contain also details on Gaussian fit of the dp_vector points around the dot product maximum.
-As mentioned in the previous section, it is not possible to know analytical function describing the convolution, however it is reasonable to expect that resulting dot product distribution is peak-shaped.
+Moreover, it contain also details on Gaussian fit of the dp_vector points around the dot product maximum:

+As mentioned above, it is not possible to know analytical function describing the convolution.
+However, it is reasonable to expect that resulting dot product distribution is peak-shaped.
 Therefore, a Gaussian fit of limited number of values around the maximum is reasonable.
 Idea behind this is that values like chi2 and sigma should be within a reasonable range - you can see this by quickly plotting them (individually for each ROI) from the [ROOT file](#root-file).
 The list of variables available in the *ResCont* are

+Moreover, it contain also details on Gaussian fit, such as:

 - *gfit_chi2*; chi2 of the [Gaussian fit](#validity-of-the-calculated-shift) of the *dp_vector* around the region of *dot_product*,
 - *gfit_sigma*; sigma of the [Gaussian fit](#validity-of-the-calculated-shift) of the *dp_vector* around the region of *dot_product*,
 - *gfit_mu*; mu of the [Gaussian fit](#validity-of-the-calculated-shift) of the *dp_vector* around the region of *dot_product*,
 - *time*; time

+The distribution of *chi2* or *sigma* of the Gaussian fits for the entire matrix should be, once again, peak-shaped.
+It is reasonable to assume that outlaying values are product of invalid fits (due to limited statistics or other reasons) and thus their status can be manually set to invalid, as mentioned above.

 ## Spline interpolation
-Simply put, what this any any other code for time correction does, is that it subdivides the data set into smaller ones and "recalibrate" them individually.
+Simply put, what this any any other code for time correction does, is that it subdivides the data set into smaller time-restricted energy spectra and "recalibrate" them individually.
 In case of CCM, the subdivision is given by the number of time-bins of the TEMAT.
-Number of time-bins/subdivisions is however limited by available statistics.
+Number of these subdivisions is however limited by available statistics.

 The observed time instability is (at least in my experience) usually continuous (see exception in the example data).
 If that is the case, it can be used to our advantage: for a given ROI, we can interpolate between the calculated shifts to artificially obtain much higher subdivision in time.
 If enabled, the new "artificial" shifts are calculated using a *TSpline3*, which is constructed from the available data.
 The spline can be also used to replace [invalid shifts](validity-of-the-calculated-shift), but only if there exist valid points around it (in lower and higher time slices).
 Spline is never used to extrapolate the values outside of the first and last valid time range (given by time of the respective bin centers).